baduelp/public/SPLITREADER/SPLITREADER_v1.2/README.md

 #### First Step:

-Fill the file `config.yml` with full paths.
+Fill in `config.yml` file with the full paths corresponding to your directory of installation.

 #### Second step:

-You need the following files to run the SPLITREADER pipeline :
+You will need the following files to run the SPLITREADER pipeline :

 **in $workspace_dir/$ref_dir**